Guide to Filing a Criminal Revision in Singapore

 This is because, under the Criminal Procedure Code, an accused who has pleaded guilty and convicted on that plea in the State Courts cannot appeal against his conviction.
-Therefore, a criminal revision to the High Court remains the only solution for him to overturn his conviction.
+Therefore, a criminal revision to the General Division of the High Court remains the only solution for him to overturn his conviction.

 As for why an accused might want to have his guilty plea retracted, this may be because he had been pressured to plead guilty in the first place.